 “The problem with going to bed hungry is that it can interfere with a good night’s sleep,” White explains.
 “Studies show that lack of sleep is associated with weight gain because of increased hunger.
 The body wants the energy from food due to the lack of sleep.”

 Overall: It’s better to be satisfied than hungry before bed

 “I never suggest that people do anything while hungry, especially go to bed.
 It’s always best to have some feeling of satiety at most parts of your day, even at bedtime,” Natalie Rizzo, MS, RD, says.

 Not only will hunger pangs prevent you from getting a full night’s rest—which can lead to weight gain—but a small snack before bed can actually help boost weight-loss efforts.

 “Some studies have shown that eating smaller, nutrient dense snacks around 150 calories does not affect your weight,” White explains.
 “Mixing exercise and a small, healthy snack before bed has been shown to promote weight loss.”

 The best way to gauge whether or not you should eat something before bed is to rate your hunger on a scale from 1-10, explains Davis.
 If your hunger falls at a five or below, she suggests just having a glass of water and going to bed.
 If your hunger is a six or higher, she says you should nosh on a satisfying snack, something between 100 and 200 calories.

-Just make sure you’re snacking on one of the 12 Best Bedtime Foods for Weight Loss to quiet a rumbly tummy and put you to sleep.
+Just make sure you’re snacking on one of the best foods to eat before sleep to quiet a rumbly tummy and put you to sleep.